 The University of North America is authorized under federal law to enroll nonimmigrant, F1-Visa students in its bachelor's and master's degree programs through the Student Exchange and Visitor Program (SEVP).
-The university is not authorized to enroll nonimmigrant students in its ESOL certificate program.
+The university is not authorized by SEVP to enroll nonimmigrant students in its ESOL certificate program nor is this avocational program included in this catalog.